Omniflux/reality/README.txt

 and Reality.

 Reality itself is broken down into two components: the UI and the working library.
-The UI communicates with the plugin, either the DS or Ppser one, using message passign protocol via the ZeroMQ library.
+The UI communicates with the plugin, either the DS or Poser one, using message passign protocol via the ZeroMQ library.

 ZMQ uses TCP/IP for message passing.
 See the documentation for that library for more details.